10 Cubicle Exercises You Can Do At Your Desk

 - Level of good cholesterol drops by 20% after sitting for 2 hours.

-You Can do These EXCERCISES While Sitting
+You Can Do These Exercises While Sitting:

 - Lift one leg off the seat, extend it out straight, hold for 2 seconds; then lower your foot (stop short of the floor) and hold for several seconds.